NicholasRickys/Nicks-Tower-of-Pizza-Pack/README.md

 4. - Make a build/ folder within the repo
 5. - Run the Makefile included
 6. - Run in SRB2

+ If you're lazy to do this, there's always the actions builds.

 # How to Update
 1. - Move to your repo using ```cd```